dotnet/core/release-notes/README.md

 * [Binaries and installers](https://dotnet.microsoft.com/download/dotnet)
 * [Installation docs](https://learn.microsoft.com/dotnet/core/install/)

-You can find release notes for all releases in the [release-notes](.) directory, in a combination of markdown and [JSON formats](./schemas/README.md).
+You can find release notes for all releases in the [release-notes](.) directory, in markdown and [JSON formats](./schemas/README.md).
 This content is [licensed](./license-information.md) for broad use.

 ## Monthly patch release notes